Dick Dunn (sports promoter): Early life

-Dunn began his career at the age of 12, when he began delivering press notices for his father, New York City boxing announcer Jimmy Dunn.
+Dunn began his career at the age of 12, when he began delivering press notices for his father, New York City boxing announcer Johnny Dunn.
 He then worked for bicycle race promoters Patrick T. Powers and Harry Pollock.
 During World War I, Dunn served with a machine gun battalion of the 77th Infantry Division.
+While overseas, he was a boxing champion in three classes.

 Career

 Madison Square Garden

-Dunn began his association with Madison Square Garden as a phone operator in the superintendents office.
+Dunn began his association with Madison Square Garden as a phone operator in the superintendent's office.
 When Tex Rickard took over the arena, Dunn worked as an usher.
 He then rose through the ranks, working as a ticket taker, ticket seller, concession manager, time keep, assistant superintendent, and finally superintendent.
 In addition to working at both the second and third Madison Square Gardens, Dunn, along with MSG vice president William F. Carey, supervised the construction of Philadelphia's John F. Kennedy Stadium.
 Dunn also promoted the July 3, 1931 Max Schmeling–Young Stribling fight at Cleveland's Municipal Stadium for the Madison Square Garden Corporation.